Databricks Delta supports most of the options provided by Spark SQL DataFrame read and write APIs for performing batch reads and writes on tables.

-Databricks Delta supports the creation of views on top of Databricks Delta tables just like you might with a data source table.
+Delta supports the creation of views on top of Delta tables just like you might with a data source table.
 These views integrate with table access control to allow for column and row level security.
 The core challenge when you operate with views is resolving the schemas.
-If you alter a Databricks Delta table schema, you must recreate derivative views to account for any additions to the schema.
-For instance, if you add a new column to a Databricks Delta table, you must make sure that this column is available in the appropriate views built on top of that base table.
+If you alter a Delta table schema, you must recreate derivative views to account for any additions to the schema.
+For instance, if you add a new column to a Delta table, you must make sure that this column is available in the appropriate views built on top of that base table.

 You can store your own metadata as a table property using

 TBLPROPERTIES are stored as part of Delta’s metadata.
 You cannot define new